naveenvit/City_Fix/README.md

 ---

 ## 📜 License
-This project is licensed under the **tesm Certified Bots working in DataQuest 2.0 Hackathon**.
+This project is licensed under the **team Certified Bots working in DataQuest 2.0 Hackathon**.

 ---